 The other hearting lettuce varieties, like Butterhead or Batavian (Summer Crisp) may do ok in the coolest months.
 (The upper temperature limit to grow heading lettuces is 28°C/83F)

 Unfortunately the Cos/Romaine types (my favourite) are also very heat susceptible.
 I do grow those but they are the first to bolt to seed at the first sign of hot weather.

-The most heat tolerant kinds of lettuce are the open leafed varieties (Looseleaf).
-All the pretty fancy lettuces you see in the shops, the frilly and curly varieties, they are your lettuce varieties of choice.
+The most heat tolerant kinds of lettuce are the open leafed varieties.
+All the pretty fancy lettuces you see in the shops, the frilly and curly varieties, they are your lettuce varieties of choice for hot weather.

 There are also differences in the heat tolerance of the open leafed lettuce kinds.

 Darker lettuce absorbs more sunlight than lighter colours, so it suffers sooner (but they are prettier).
 Choose light green over dark red.

 The most heat resistant kinds of lettuce in my experience are the oakleaf varieties.